Clathrate compound

-A clathrate is a chemical substance consisting of a lattice that traps or contains molecules.
-The word clathrate is derived from the Latin clathratus (clatratus), meaning 'with bars, latticed'.
-Most clathrate compounds are polymeric and completely envelop the guest molecule, but in modern usage clathrates also include host–guest complexes and inclusion compounds.
-According to IUPAC, clathrates are inclusion compounds "in which the guest molecule is in a cage formed by the host molecule or by a lattice of host molecules."
-The term refers to many molecular hosts, including calixarenes and cyclodextrins and even some inorganic polymers such as zeolites.
+A clathrate or clathrate compound is a type of inclusion compound in which a guest atom, ion, or molecule is enclosed in a cage-like cavity formed by a host molecule or by an extended host lattice.
+The term is derived from the Latin clatratus, meaning 'with bars' or 'latticed'.
+According to the International Union of Pure and Applied Chemistry (IUPAC), clathrates are inclusion compounds "in which the guest molecule is in a cage formed by the host molecule or by a lattice of host molecules".